hiclib/pastis/doc/documentation.rst

 In this package, we provide four algorithms to infer the 3D structure of the
 genome: MDS, NMDS, PM1, PM2.
 For all methods, chromosomes are represented as beads on a string, at a given resolution.
 All are installed as a standalone
-program: pastis-mds, pastis-nmds, pastis-pm1, pastis-pm2.
+program: pastis-pm, pastis-mds, and pastis-nmds.

 Running the example
 ===================